Oakmont Trail

 Besides BDL/BCL/Riverbank Landing, who stands to financially benefit from the creation of the north side trail?
 How much money has BDL/BCL/Riverbank Landing promised to contribute to the creation of the trail?

-Doug asked about 2 years ago
+Doug asked almost 3 years ago

 Thank you for your question.
 Trails are generally primarily a social benefit that improves quality of life, health of residents and improves environmental outcomes as an active transportation option.
 There can be indirect or spin-off economic benefits to trails, related to attractiveness of communities for residential investment, access to commercial areas or as a tourism benefit but those are generally related to connected trail systems as a whole (such our Red Willow Trail system) and long distance trails, rather than localized areas like the Oakmont Trail project specifically.